Stacked Column Chart in Excel

-A 3-D stacked column is different from the default stacked column graph only in terms of representation of the column bars.
+It is different from the default stacked column graph only in terms of representation of the column bars.
 This enables a better view of the column bars if compared to the default one.
-The rest of the features remain like that of 100% stacked column.
+The rest of the features remain like that of a 100% stacked column.

-100% stacked column is slightly different from the default stacked column that the height of every column or bar is 100% by default and the legends are divided among that 100%.
-So, the maximum value shown by each column bar will always be 100 unlike the sum of the values of all legends in default stacked column.
+This chart is slightly different from the default stacked column that the height of every column or bar is 100% by default and the legends are divided among that 100%.
+So, the maximum value shown by each column bar will always be 100 unlike the sum of the values of all legends in the default stacked column.

-3-D 100% stacked column is different from 100% stacked column only in terms of representation of the column bars.
+3-D 100% stacked column is different from a 100% stacked column only in terms of representation of the column bars.
 This enables a better view of the column bars if compared to the default one.
-Rest of the features remain like that of 100% stacked column.
+The rest of the features remain like that of a 100% stacked column.